CLOCK

 It starts with a bacteria lipid walled, single cell with a ring of DNA.
 Cloroplasts evolved that could absorb sunlight.
 The first big branch is to plants with multiple cellulose walled cells with full DNA functionality in including Mitochondria.
 Mitochondria provide energy to the eukaryote cell by oxidizing sugars or fats and releasing energy as ATP.
 These two are responsible for the oxygen atmosphere.
 Mitochondrial DNA is inherited only from the mother and contains only information needed for the mitochondria to work.

 This evolution of species has progressed in bursts.
-The earth has changed over time; through continental drift, volcanism, orbit changes, meteor impacts etc. Each change affects climate, and hence the vegetation, and all the life that feeds on the vegetation.
+The earth has changed over time; through continental drift, volcanism, orbit changes, meteor impacts etc. Each change affects climate, sea levels, and hence the vegetation, and all the life that feeds on the vegetation.
 A change that disrupts the local balance of between predators and prey, creates a new niche that provides an opportunity for new species to thrive.
-Large changes have led to mass extinctions and completely new classes of animals such as mammals.
+The K/T meteor that wipes out everything >50 lbs was the ultimate niche emptier.

 The ancestors of land plants evolved in water.
 An algal scum formed on the land 1,200 million years ago.
 Around 450 million years ago, the first land plants appeared.
 Around 420 million years ago, club mosses, ferns then appear.
 By the end of the 363 My ago, most of the basic features of plants today were present, including roots, leaves and secondary wood in trees.
 The 358-298 My ago saw the development of forests in swampy environments dominated by clubmosses and horsetails, including some as large as trees, and the appearance of early gymnosperms, the first seed plants.
 In the time of the dinosaurs the world was covered by a hardy conifer forest, providing accessible food for very large herbivores.
 By the end of the Cretaceous 66 million years ago, over 50% of today's flowering plants "angiosperm" had evolved, accounting for 70% of global species.
 It was around this time that flowering trees became dominant over conifers, providing a new high calorie niche ready and waiting for the primates.
 20 million years ago, grasslands took over from trees as the climate cooled and dried out providing a new niche for ruminants, the grass digesting herbivores, and their predators.

 Next up are the Fungi, which are the clean up crew as decomposers of protein and cellulose.
 The users of oxygen starts with sponges which evolved as fixed growths in the water that filtered nutrients from the flowing water.
 The genetic thread splits into the Bilatria with symmetrical eyes and limbs, and Cnidaria are predatory marine invertebrates including jellyfish, hydroids, sea anemones, corals and some of the smallest marine parasites.
 Corals are the most spectacular subgroup.
 Although some corals are able to catch plankton and small fish using stinging cells on their tentacles, most corals obtain the majority of their energy and nutrients from photosynthetic algae that live within their tissues.
 Coral species include the important reef builders that inhabit tropical oceans and secrete calcium carbonate to form a hard skeleton.
+The shapes of the skeleton is thought to have evolved to trap nutrients and colonizers depending on the local flow patterns.
 A coral "group" is a colony of very many genetically identical polyps.
 Each polyp is a sac-like animal typically only a few millimeters in diameter and a few centimeters in height.
 A set of tentacles surround a central mouth opening.
 Each polyp excretes an exoskeleton near the base.
 Over many generations, the colony thus creates a skeleton characteristic of the species which can measure up to several meters in size.
 Individual colonies grow by asexual reproduction of polyps.
 Corals also breed sexually by spawning: polyps of the same species release gametes simultaneously overnight, often around a full moon.
 Fertilized eggs form planulae, a mobile early form of the coral polyp which, when mature, settles to form a new colony.

 The Bilateria genetic thread led to insects and eventually mammals.
 Around 610 My ago, the Protostomes appeared who developed mouth before anus in the embryo.
 They split into one branch (Arthropods) with a jointed exoskeleton such as centipedes, millipedes, scorpions, spiders, woodlice, mites, and ticks, 6 legged insects and crustaceans.
 Another branch led to mollusks and Cephalopods such as Squid and Octopus.
 Cameroceras with a 2m shell is an early cephalopod from 450 Mya.
 The Mollusks appeared with an shell and a whole body circulation of oxygen using "Hemolymph" and copper based blood.
 The snails evolved into squids and octopus with closed circulation of a copper containing blood, which enables oxygen to be delivered to key organs.